 The money laundering offences can include the concealing, disguising, arranging, acquisition, use and possession of the proceeds of criminal activity.
 The offences are laid down in Part 7 of the Proceeds of Crime Act 2002.

-Counter-terrorist financing (CTF) is considered alongside AML and it involves disguising the ultimate destination or use of assets and the funds involved are not always the proceeds of crime and may in fact have been legitimately acquired.
-Click here for further information on counter terrorist financing.
+Counter-terrorist financing (CTF) is considered alongside AML and involves disguising the ultimate destination or use of assets and the funds involved are not always the proceeds of crime and may in fact have been legitimately acquired.

 All members in practice are required to comply with current money laundering regulations, or equivalent if practising outside the UK.
 (See a list of jurisdictions considered to have anti-money laundering systems equivalent to the UK).